-- Place a piece of cardboard, or similar, onto the rotary table of the machine. - With the carriage slide in the rearmost position, lower the cutting head so that a blade tooth makes a mark in the cardboard. - Allow the cutting head to rise, and then repeat the above with the carriage slide in an approximate mid- way position. - Again repeat, but with the carriage slide moved to its most forward position. - With the cutting head raised, turn on the laser and slide the cutting head backwards and forwards to observe if the projected laser beam is in line with the marks previously made: - Beam is aligned with the marks = No further action required. - Beam is not parallel with the marks = Follow section A. - Beam is parallel but not aligned with the marks Proceed to section B.
+- Place a piece of cardboard, or similar, onto the rotary table of the machine. - With the carriage slide in the rearmost position, lower the cutting head so that a blade tooth makes a mark in the cardboard. - Allow the cutting head to rise, and then repeat the above with the carriage slide in an approximate mid-way position. - Again repeat, but with the carriage slide moved to its most forward position. - With the cutting head raised, slide the cutting head backwards and forwards to observe if the projected laser beam is in line with the marks previously made: - Beam is aligned with the marks = No further action required. - Beam is parallel but not aligned with the marks = Follow section A - Beam is not parallel with the marks Proceed to section B

-A. If the laser beam is not parallel to the marks proceed as follows:
+A. If the laser beam is parallel with the marks, but not going through them: